Why should you care about Machine Learning? What impact will it have on your personal life, business or community?

 Let’s get started!

 Machine learning has become one of the most talked about subjects in the world today.
-It has made it easier for computers to produce models that can very quickly analyse large swathes of complex data and produce accurate results.
+It has made it easier for computers to produce models that can very quickly analyze large swaths of complex data and produce accurate results.

 For any organisation, this means there is a better chance of identifying profitable opportunities while minimizing risks and human error.